 - With your scouting optimised (as shown above), press X/A on a scout and then again on Find Prospects.

 - To get started, once scouts are in their destination of choice, set their Duration to 5 Months and then press Options/Menu to confirm.

-- If scouting started on Day One, return to the Assign Scout page towards the end of February.
+- If scouting started on Day One, return to the Assign Scout page towards the middle of February.

 - Select a scout and this time choose Scout Specific Players.